openmapeditor/openmapeditor/README.md

     Local development requires running the project from a local web server and using a browser extension to bypass CORS restrictions.

     - **Local Server:** You must serve the project files from a local web server.
 Opening `index.html` directly from your filesystem will not work correctly.
-    - **CORS Unblocker:** For the application's features (like routing and search) to fetch data from external APIs, you must install and enable a CORS unblocker extension in your web browser.

 ---